MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/schtasks-create.md

 Examples
-To run a task with Administrator permissions on the local computer The following command schedules the MyApp program to run on the local computer.
-It uses the /ru to specify that the task should run with the permissions of the user's Administrator account (Admin06).
+To run a task with Administrator permissions on the local computer This command schedules the MyApp program to run on the local computer.
+This command uses the /ru to specify that the task should run with the permissions of the user's Administrator account (Admin06).
 In this example, the task is scheduled to run every Tuesday, but you can use any schedule type for a task run with alternate permissions.

 Copy